apache/spark/docs/ml-linalg-guide.md

 ## Enable `netlib-java` with native library proxies

-`netlib-java` native libraries has a dependency on `libgfortran`.
+`netlib-java` depends on `libgfortran`.
 It requires GFORTRAN 1.4 or above.
 This can be obtained by installing `libgfortran` package.
 After installation, the following command can be used to verify if it is installed properly.
 ```
 strings /path/to/libgfortran.so.3.0.0 | grep GFORTRAN_1.4
 ```